PaulScotti/paulscotti.github.io/_posts/2017-10-21-hacking-the-phd.md

 Their task was to press a button whenever a red dot appeared on an image (same as 1 of the 3 tasks from the Kay et al. study).

+They suggest that we know what category objects are based on low-level image properties, but obviously low-level properties are not the most important defining factor in an object belonging to a category, right?
+So there must be a way to showcase specific activity based on higher-level properties.

 So now for the fun part.
 How can we combine the Watson et al. findings with the Kay et al. findings in order to come up with a novel research question?
 Let's take two of their bullet points:
 * Attention induces larger pRFs that are also more spatially specific (Kay et al.)
 * Distinct neural patterns to different object categories